Broomhall, Cheshire: History

 Brunhala was a small manor at the time of the Domesday survey in 1086.
 It was held by William Malbank, Baron of Wich Malbank (Nantwich).
 Before the Norman Conquest it had been held by two men named Edric.
 A single household was recorded, with a ploughland and a small wood.

 In P. P. Burdett's map of 1777, Bromhall was located around the junction of Heatley Lane with Mickley Hall Lane; other settlements marked within the parish are Stanford Bridge (now Sandford Bridge) and Mickley (now Mickley Hall).
 Broomhall Church, a Wesleyan Methodist chapel, was constructed in 1838, and Broomhall School opened in 1876; both now fall within the modern parish of Sound.
 In the 1881 census, more than two-thirds of men worked in agriculture; most of the remainder were engaged in the manufacture of or trade in minerals, carriages, harnesses and other goods.
 A brick field in the south east of the parish is marked on a 1945 map.

 Governance

 The civil parish is administered by Sound & District Parish Council, jointly with the nearby civil parishes of Austerson, Baddiley, Baddington, Coole Pilate and Sound, with three councillors representing Broomhall out of a total of fourteen.
 From 1974 the civil parish was served by Crewe and Nantwich Borough Council, which was succeeded on 1 April 2009 by the new unitary authority of Cheshire East.
-Broomhall falls in the parliamentary constituency of Eddisbury, which has been represented by Edward Timpson since 2019, after being represented by Antoinette Sandbach (2015–2019).
+Broomhall falls in the parliamentary constituency of Chester South and Eddisbury, which has been represented since the 2024 general election by Aphra Brandreth of the Conservative Party.
+It was previously part of the Eddisbury constituency, which since its establishment in 1983 had been held by the Conservative MPs Alastair Goodlad (1983–99), Stephen O'Brien (1999–2015), Antoinette Sandbach (2015–19) and Edward Timpson (2019–24).